 When I’m not busy volunteering with the rescue, I enjoy spending time with my dog, Olaf, and my husband, Adam.

-To regain my mental health, I went from full to part time at my job of 12 years and thought this would be the perfect time to start volunteering.
-Coco's was the best rescue to be a part of in our area and I started just transporting pooches in June 2017, but within a few days I applied to be a foster momma.
+I started just transporting pups for Cocos in June 2017, but within a few days I applied to be a foster momma.
 With the huge support of my hubby and 8yr old son, we have had 12 fosters within 6 months.
 Let's just say we jumped in head first and we never looked back.
 Coco's is our extended family, there is always someone you can talk to and never feel lost when helping these innocent souls.
 At times, our son helps to choose which dog to foster and he truly is a dog whisperer - he has a way to relax the most frightened dogs.
+I also started working at one of the partnered vet clinics, another extended family - so you may see me more than you thought! :)

-When the time permits, I love traveling, watching scary movies, catching up with friends over happy hour and spending time with my amazing family, which also includes our 2 rescued English Bulldogs and our Uromastyx (an African lizard).
+When the time permits, I love traveling, watching scary movies, catching up with friends over happy hour and spending time with my amazing family, which also includes our 2 rescued English Bulldogs, a Uromastyx (an African lizard) and a Red-Eyed Crocodile Skink (who looks like a mini dinosaur)!
+We have our own zoo without the foster pups!
+LOL

 Susan and Dennis